-Equity and capital gain are both important to a 1031 exchange, but they are never the same number.
+Equity and capital gain are both important to a 1031 exchange.
 Let’s take a cursory look at how you determine both equity and gain.

 In order to determine gain, we need to know your cost basis.
 Your cost basis is going to be informed by calculations starting with the purchase price you paid when you bought the property.

 Your purchase price is the starting amount of your cost basis, which actually changed over time.
 For instance, if you made any improvements to the property, that amount should be added.
 Likewise, if you deducted any depreciation while you owned that property, that should be subtracted.
 Therefore, to find your final cost basis, or what we call the adjusted basis, take the original purchase price plus any improvements and less any depreciation.

 Original Purchase Price + Improvements - Depreciation = Net Adjusted Basis

 Equity represents the hard-earned value that is in any property you own.
 To determine your equity, take your gross selling price and subtract your closing expenses, or closing costs, and then further subtract the amount of any remaining debt.
 The remaining number leftover will be your equity in that property.

 Selling Price - Cost of Sale - Debt = Equity